-- Students will keep the device until they have reported back to school. - A record of all loaned devices shall be maintained by the Principal in conjunction with the IT department.
+- Students will keep the device until the end of the school year.
+Plans for returning the device are outlined in Chromebook Return Procedure (link provided to administrators) - A record of all loaned devices shall be maintained by the Principal in conjunction with the IT department. - Device pick up on Mondays and Wednesday distributed by building administration and security at Jackson Liberty or Jackson Memorial High School.